tessercat/stack-deploy/README.md

 of future connections.

-You might also use the firewall API to implement port knocking.
+You might also use the firewall API to implement port knocking of some kind.
-The `firewall-app` repo
-does so for Django projects
-on admin login.